rootsec1/penpal-management-service/README.md

-# Read the workspace and give ne an appropriate README.md file for GitHub.
-Name of the app: PenPal

 # PenPal

 PenPal is an AI powered automated journaling application that uses numerous data points from your phone to automatically journal.